PinguwuNoot/gme-watch/README.md

+# Stock Watchlist
-Short script that sends an SMS text message using the Twilio API whenever a specified stock increases or decreases by a certain percentage.
+Python script that periodically checks chosen stocks and sends an SMS text message using the Twilio API whenever they increase or decrease by a certain percentage.